-April: A nation divided
+April: A Nation Divided

 As spring arrives, the divide within the American population becomes increasingly apparent.
 Trump supporters, emboldened by a sense of invincibility (perhaps fueled by illusions of grandeur), grow more vocal and confident.
 Meanwhile, those opposed to his administration struggle to make their voices heard.
 Distrust begins to creep into everyday relationships—between colleagues, neighbors, and even family members—causing rifts and a growing sense of isolation.

-May: Innovation and expansion
+May: Innovation and Expansion

 Despite the internal divisions, May brings a wave of innovation and progress.
 Original ideas and proposals start to take shape, with some proving successful, particularly in the realm of technology.
 Financially, the country sees improved returns, providing a sense of optimism.
 On the international stage, the government continues to reassess partnerships, strengthening ties with some nations while cutting off others.
 This is part of a broader strategy to expand the nation’s influence and reinforce its image of greatness.
 However, domestically, the overexploitation of U.S. resources becomes a growing concern, raising questions about sustainability.